alex-pricope/simulator-challenge/README.md

 The simulator will generate a random number between $WinScore= [1, \frac{WinnerStrength}{Factor})$ and use that as the score for the winning team.

 For the losing team, it will generate a random number between $[0, Min(\frac{LoserStrength}{Factor}, WinScore))$.
-This is to prevent the losing team scoring more than the winning team and still use the factor.
+This is to prevent the losing team from scoring more than the winning team and still use the factor.

-On top of that, I add some extra goals to the max possible goals to make the scores a bit more realistic.
+On top of that, I added some extra goals to the max possible goals to make the scores a bit more realistic.

 ## Libraries
-I use the following NUGET libraries
+I use the following NuGet libraries
 * NUnit to run tests / FluentAssertions to assert
 * MOQ
 * Serilog